 The two of them flawlessly read the want on each other's face and they didn't speak until they lay in bed, their bodies covered in sweat.

 Joseph rested himself on his elbows and saw a trail of clothes.

 He looked at Clarisse's puzzled expression and kissed her shoulder.

 ´That is our road to paradise,´ he said in a cracked voice.

 Helen found her daughter looking intently at a local TV channel.

 ´Good morning.
+You're up early.
 Did you sleep well Mia?´

 Mia made a small sound in reply.

 ´When you got home last evening you went straight to bed.
 You didn't have a fight with Lilly, did you?´

 Mia sort of nodded.
 An item about day care centres reached its conclusion and the news continued with the upcoming elections for the DA's office.